 - Math Club

 - Model Rocketry Club

 - Science Fiction Club

 - Spanish Club

-(TBD) The Catholic High School Chapter of Operation Smile was established during the 2000-2001 school year to raise money for the children's worldwide organization that helps treat facial deformities such as cleft lips and cleft palates.
-The goal of the club is to raise $1,000 per year.
+(Mrs. Linda Gerrek) The Catholic High School Chapter of Operation Smile was established during the 2000-2001 school year to raise money for the children's worldwide organization that helps treat facial deformities such as cleft lips and cleft palates.
+The goal of the club is to raise $2,000 per year.
 We look forward to fundraisers, donation drives, an annual cornhole tournament, and getting students involved in community service hours.

-Students can attend the International Student Leadership Conference, volunteer at Operation Smile headquarters, and apply to attend a Mission Training Workshop to prepare students to accompany physicians on an actual surgical mission.
+Students can attend the International Student Leadership Conference, volunteer at Operation Smile headquarters, and apply to attend Mission Training workshops if they choose to go on an actual surgical mission trip!

 (Mrs. Kiesha Morrison-Poole) The CHS yearbook, the Crusader, involves students from all grade levels in its production.
 The book covers one entire school year and is published in late summer to include the final activities of graduation, baccalaureate, and prom.